hoffa/year-on-a-page/README.md

 The entire year on a single page.

-The year on a single page.
+Includes single-page calendars from year 2000 to 2100, in both [SVG](renders/svg) and [PDF](renders/pdf) formats.

-[Print out the PDF](renders/pdf/2100.pdf) and follow along to better appreciate the flow of time.
+Print them out and follow along to better appreciate the flow of time.

 <p align="center">
   <a href="renders/svg/2100.svg"><img src="renders/svg/2100.svg" /></a>